jshingler/TOS-and-Thinkscript-Snippet-Collection/snippets.md

 5. LinearRegTrendline
 6. LinearRegrReversal
 7. LinearRegressionSlope

-LinearRegCh100
+### LinearRegCh100

 Uses the data of the entire plot.
 The upper and lower channel lines, parallel to the centerline (the true linear regression)., indicate the furthest that the data has been from the middle line The '100' in the title means that it shows the upper and lower lines at 100% of the data difference from the centerline .

-       LinearRegCh50
+### LinearRegCh50

-TOS & THINKSCRIPT SNIPPET COLLECTION Page 17
 Is the same as the LinearRegCh100 except that the upper and lower lines ar at 50% of the of the data difference from the centerline in lieu of 100%.

-LinearRegChVar
+### LinearRegChVar

 This version allows the user to define the 'percentage-distance-from-the-centerline' of the upper and lower lines.
 Also, this version allows the user to select the number of bars for the linear regression plot in lieu of the previous two studies that use the entire chart (all bars).

-LinearRegCurve
+### LinearRegCurve

 Plots a single curve in which you have defined the type of price and the number of bars as the basis for the curve.

-LinearRegTrendline
+### LinearRegTrendline

 Uses the data of the entire chart.
 Plots a straight linear regression line for whichever of the eleven choices you have selected.
 The choices include other than price items such as volume and 'imp volatility'.

-LinearRegrReversal
+### LinearRegrReversal

 This study indicates "+1" when the current value of Linear Regression Curve is equal to or greater than that of the previous bar and "-1" otherwise.
 If you compare this to the LinearRegCurve be sure to use the same number of bars input for each study.

-LinearRegressionSlope
+### LinearRegressionSlope

 Plots the changing slope of the LinearRegCurve based on the price and length that you select.

-Note that LinearRegCurve, LinearRegTrendline, and LinearRegressionSlope all have the same eleven price input choices.
+Note that __LinearRegCurve, LinearRegTrendline, and LinearRegressionSlope__ all have the same eleven price input choices.
 Studies #1, #2 and #3 are very popular in searching for stocks that are at buy-low prices.
 You may find these especially beneficial to learn and comfortably use them.

 ## <a name="16"></a>S-LINEAR REGRESSION-VAR SCAN